dvdobrev/dvdobrev/README.md

 - 📖 I’m currently learning HTML and CSS
 - ⏭ Next to learn 👉 React
-- 🤔 I’m looking for help with ...
+- 👔 I’m looking for a job opportunity
+- 💻 You can reach me on